Turmeric Tea – good for weight loss?

 Basic Turmeric Tea Recipe

 No turmeric paste in the fridge?
 No problem.
 Here’s a basic recipe for anyone who can boil water.
 Mix two cups of water with a tablespoon of turmeric powder and bring to a boil as if you were making any other tea.
 Let cool and add one or more of the following for taste: black pepper, lemon, honey, almond milk, coconut milk or coconut oil.
 Don’t be timid.
 Experiment with spices like cinnamon, cloves or cardamom.
 Be creative.
 Use whatever you have on hand that even remotely seems like it could mix well – turmeric is very forgiving in that way.
-And remember, this is an adult beverage we’re making here.
-It’s medicine…not supposed to taste like a milkshake!
+And remember, although it’s good for children too, this is basically an adult beverage we’re making here.
+And it’s part medicine.
+It’s not supposed to taste like a milkshake!

 Turmeric Tea with Ginger